matrix-org/synapse/docs/modules/spam_checker_callbacks.md

 Called when trying to publish a room to the homeserver's public rooms directory.
 The module must return a `bool` indicating whether the given user (represented by their Matrix user ID) is allowed to publish the given room.

+If multiple modules implement this callback, the first callback returning `False` causes the publication of the room to be denied, and the subsequent implementations of this callback to be ignored.
+If all callbacks return `True` then the publication of the room is allowed.

 ### `check_username_for_spam`